silx-kit/fabio/doc/source/getting_started.rst

 (compression, endianness, shape) are interpreted however, other metadata are exposed as they are recorded in the file.
+FabIO allows the user to modify and, where possible, to save this information (the table `Supported formats` summarizes writable formats).
+Automatic translation
-FabIO allows the user to modify and, where possible, to save this information (Table format summarizes writable formats).
-Automatic translation between file-formats, even if desirable, is sometimes impossible because not all format have the capability to be extended with additional metadata.
+between file-formats, even if desirable, is sometimes impossible because not all format have the capability to be extended with additional metadata.
 Nevertheless FabIO is capable of converting